 This and other health and safety protocols are in accordance with public health guidelines.

 Those on campus are expected to wear a mask and practice good social distancing, maintaining at least six feet from other people.
-Those returning to campus will be provided a washable, reusable face covering.
-A short, self-guided training is required of employees returning to campus.
+Those who returned to campus in the fall were provided a washable, reusable face covering.
+A short, self-guided training is required of employees who returned to campus.